suztomo/gcloud-mcp/README.md

 ## 🔑 MCP Permissions

-The permissions of these MCP servers are directly tied to the permissions of the current active gcloud account as shown in `gcloud auth list`.
+The permissions of these MCP servers are directly tied to the active gcloud account as shown in `gcloud auth list`.
 To restrict permissions and operate with the principle of least privilege, you can
 [authorize as a service account](https://cloud.google.com/sdk/docs/authorizing#service-account) and assign the service account a